-This is a little trick that I’ve learnt from Peter McKinnon and it has changed my way way of shooting.
+This is a little trick that I’ve learned from Peter McKinnon and it has changed my way of shooting.
 Just shoot through something.

 What does it mean?
 Simply find something to put between the lens and your subject.
 Whatever you choose, this will not be in focus, but it will give the final image the “je ne sais quoi” that many times you attempt to capture.

-Not only can this technique make even the dullest subject interesting, but it plays a lot on the foreground, mid-shot and long shot visual levels.
-All of this contributes at making the final photo more interesting for the eye.
+Not only can this technique make even the dullest subject interesting, but it plays a lot on the foreground, mid-shot, and long-shot visual levels.
+All of this contributes to making the final photo more interesting for the eye.

 The photo acquires dynamism and the eye is pleasantly struck.